signature-ip-ai/inoculator-user-guide/source/expiredlink.rst

 Expired Link
 ================================================

-Activating an account with an expired link refers to the situation where a user attempts to activate or verify their account using a link that was sent to them via email but has surpassed its validity period.
+Activating an account with an expired link occurs when a user tries to activate or verify their account using an email link that has passed its validity period.

 .. image:: images/activate_account-expired_link.png
   :alt: activate_account-expired_link
   :align: center

+**Managing Activation with an Expired Link**
-To manage this, follow any steps below:
+If your activation link has expired, please follow one of the steps below:

-  -	Request a new activation email from the support.
+  - Request a new activation email from support.

-  - Contact your support about this matter.
+  - Contact support directly for assistance with account activation.